WadhwaniAI/cough-against-covid/datasets/README.md

 * Cleaning: Run the notebook - `cough-against-covid/datasets/cleaning/coswara.ipynb`.

-* Versioning: Run the notebook -  `datasets/versioning/cough-detection/coswara/v1.0.ipynb`.
+* Versioning (Optional): Run the notebook -  `datasets/versioning/cough-detection/coswara/v1.0.ipynb`.
 Note that this version is for cough-detection.
 If you want to use Coswara for COVID classification, then you need to create a new version.

 The final dataset folder structure as a result of above steps is organized as follows:
 ```bash